eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 of the EUDI Wallet ecosystem.

-At its core is the **Wallet Unit** (top middle, blue), which interacts with various entities throughout its lifecycle, which consists of installation, activation, management, and uninstallation (detailed in [Section 6.5](#65-trust-throughout-a-wallet-unit-lifecycle)).
+At its core is the **Wallet Unit** (top middle, blue), which interacts with various entities throughout its lifecycle.
+The Wallet Unit lifecycle is detailed in [Section 6.5](#65-trust-throughout-a-wallet-unit-lifecycle) and consists of installation, activation, management, and uninstallation.
 Each Wallet Unit is a configuration of a **Wallet Solution**, comprising a **Wallet Instance** and one or more WSCA/WSCDs, provided by a **Wallet Provider**.
 The Wallet Provider oversees these components and manages their registration, withdrawal, or suspension (see [Section 6.2](#62-trust-throughout-a-wallet-solution-lifecycle)).
-A **Wallet Unit Attestation (WUA)** is issued to enable other entities to authenticate a Wallet Unit.
-The Wallet Provider can revoke the WUA if needed.
+The Wallet Provider ensures that a valid Wallet Unit is in possession of at least one **Wallet Unit Attestation (WUA)**, to enable other entities to authenticate the Wallet Unit.
+The Wallet Provider can revoke the WUAs if needed.

 The Wallet Unit handles **User PIDs** and **attestations** (QEAAs, PuB-EAAs, and non-qualified EAAs).
 PIDs are issued by **PID Providers** and attestations by